w3bdesign/dfweb-v2/README.md

 # Dfweb

-Second version of my portfolio website with Gatsby instead of plain HTML.
+Second version of my portfolio website with Gatsby instead of plain HTML and Javascript.

 Uses a remote GraphQL API for fetching portfolio projects.